Choosing a marriage celebrant

 To be married in Tasmania, or any other Australian State or Territory, you need to complete a Notice of Intended Marriage form.
 This is available from the marriage celebrant who you choose to perform your marriage ceremony.
 You can also download the form from the Commonwealth Attorney General's website.

 You must lodge the Notice of Intended Marriage form with the proposed celebrant at least one calender month before the date you are planning to marry.
-Both parties also need to provide the marriage celebrant with:
+You and your partner also need to provide the marriage celebrant with:

 - Evidence of date and place of birth and proof of identity.